 French food is delicious, sophisticated and the common conception is that it is expensive as well.
 That may be because the French truly value every meal and they make it seem like they are always celebrating something when they eat.
 However, food is not pricey all over France.

 One person can expect to spend on average about 200 250 EUR/month on groceries in Paris, less in the provinces.

-The average price for a meal in a least expensive restaurant costs between 15 and 20 EUR.
+The average price for a meal in the least expensive restaurant costs between 15 and 20 EUR.
 In gourmet restaurants, menus can be even more expensive.
-Desserts are sometimes not detailed on the menu, but the most common are: fruit tart (such as apple tart, tarte aux pommes), crème caramel, ice-cream (glaces), with prices from 6 to 8 EUR.
+Desserts are sometimes not detailed on the menu, but the most common are fruit tart (such as apple tart, tarte aux Pommes), crème caramel, ice-cream (glaces), with prices from 6 to 8 EUR.